ertuo-php/ertuo/README.md

 There are some rules bundled wit Ertuo that you can use right away.
 You can find them declared in the default aggregate `Rule\DefaultAggregate`.

-* `"any"` will match any non-empty value
+* `"any"` will accept any non-empty value
-* `"enum"` will match a value against a list of predefined options
+* `"enum"` will accept a value against a list of predefined options
-* `"exact"` will match against a single value
+* `"exact"` will accept against a single value
-* `"format"` is using regular expressions to match different formats such as `int`, `alpha`, `alphanum`, `year`, `month`, `slug`, `var`;
+* `"format"` is using regular expressions to accept different formats such as `int`, `alpha`, `alphanum`, `year`, `month`, `slug`, `var`;
 	optionally, you can declare your own formats as well
-* `"id"` will match positive integer values
+* `"id"` will accept positive integer values
-* `"path"` is a greedy rule that will match any non-empty value until either the source array is depleted or some specific value is met
+* `"path"` is a greedy rule that will accept any non-empty value until either the source array is depleted or some specific value is met

 ### Default Rule